Samsung/Dexter/README.md

 - you can make a update site or just copy plugin folder into your new eclipse
 - then, you can use Dexter

+## Build Dexter Visual Studio Plugin
+In order to build a plugin for Visual Studio you need following prerequisites:
+- Microsoft Visual Studio 2013 or newer
+- Microsoft Visual Studio SDK (2013 or newer)
+- (Optionally) NUnit3 Test Adapter (Visual Studio Extension) - for executing unit tests

+To build a plugin:
+- open a solution file "dexter-vs.sln" located in project/dexter-vs directory.
+- right click on "Build/Rebuild dexter-vs".
+NuGet will download all required dependencies and Visual Studio will rebuild you project.
+- after this, you should have a self-installing extension file "dexter.vsix" located in "dexter-vs/bin/{ConfigurationName}"
+- you can install an extension by double clicking it.

+The most convenient way to debug this plugin is to use an Experimental Instance of Visual Studio.
+- go to "Project/dexter-vs Properties..." and then go to "Debug" tab.
+- select "Start external program:" and provide path to Visual Studio executable (devenv.exe).
+- enter in "Command line arguments" value "/RootSuffix Exp".
+- save your changes
+- run a project (F5).
+- it should start Visual Studio Experimental Instance with dexter-vs installed as an extension.

 # Future Plan
 ## support more languages
 - JavaScript